Woori Financial Group Inc. research snapshot

 WF AI Trading Strategy Framework

 The WF AI trading strategy is a rules-based research framework, not a personalized recommendation.
-It ties price action to loan-loss provisions, CET1, net interest income, insurance integration, shareholder returns, and KRW/USD moves.
+It ties price action to loan-loss provisions, CET1, net interest income, fee and non-bank income, the insurance integration, shareholder returns, and KRW/USD moves.

 Trend-following setup

-Wait for the ADR to reclaim and hold the $62.80 to $63.50 moving-average area with improving relative volume, then check whether quarterly results show stable asset quality, CET1 above management targets, and resilient operating income.
+Wait for the ADR to hold above the reclaimed $61.94 to $62.95 moving-average area and confirm a move above $70.50 with improving relative volume, then check whether quarterly results show stable asset quality, CET1 above 13%, and growing non-interest income.

-Treat a failed reclaim or sustained close below $59 as a setup failure.
+Treat a sustained close back below $61.94 as a setup failure.
 Do not rely on a chart signal if provisions, capital, or currency conditions worsen.

 Mean-reversion setup

-If WF revisits $59 to $60, compare the price with updated ADR-adjusted book value, earnings, dividend policy, credit costs, and the progress of the insurance businesses before treating the discount as an opportunity.
+If WF pulls back toward $62 to $63 or $59 to $60, compare the price with updated ADR-adjusted book value, earnings, dividend policy, credit costs, and the progress of the Tongyang Life integration before treating the discount as an opportunity.

 A low price-to-book ratio is not a stop-loss substitute.
 Avoid averaging down when a decline coincides with rising nonperforming loans, higher provisions, capital pressure, or a weaker KRW.